rsova/decision-support/cds-boot/Readme.txt

-This app is an example of using spring-boot and stardog to do some reasoning on SNOMED terminalogy service.
+This app is an example of using spring-boot and stardog to do reasoning on SNOMED terminalogy service.

 Prerequisites:

-The SNOMED ontology is loaded in the Stardog triple store (http://stardog.com/) To create data base use command line utility, as in example below. stardog-admin db create -n snomed -s (manualy create, all defaults, search is on) -s : search enabled
+The SNOMED ontology is loaded in the Stardog triple store (http://stardog.com/) To create data base use command line utility, as in the example below. stardog-admin db create -n snomed -s (manualy create, all defaults, search is on) -s : search enabled

-Owl files are too big for stardog to load in one scoop.
+the qwl files are too big for stardog to load in one scoop.
 Run scripts to create chunks up to 64K triples.
 Add data manually
 1) from SNOMED-ontology/SNOMED_module4fma